dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 ## Advertise Message

 There is only one message type in the Advertise IPC Protocol, the Advertise message.
-It is a fixed size message of 3 fields (all values are **little-endian**):
+It is a fixed size message of 4 fields (all values are **little-endian**):

 * Magic: 8 little-endian bytes that contain the ASCII bytes for the version of advertise protocol being spoken.
 * Instance Cookie: a 128 bit, little-endian Guid used to disambiguate across PID-spaces
 * Process ID: a 64 bit, little-endian number containing the pid of the process in its own PID-space
+* Future: a 16 bit, little-endian number for future use.
+It is unused in "ADVR_V1".

 ```c++
 struct AdvertisePayload